eegli/tinyparse/readme.md

 import assert from 'node:assert/strict';

 // Default values.
-They will be used as defaults/fallback const defaultValues = {
+They will be used as defaults/fallback const defaultUser = {
   username: '',
-  birthday: '',
+  age: 0,
   hasGithubProfile: false,
 };

 const { help, parse } = createParser(
-  defaultValues,
+  defaultUser,
   // More configuration
   {
     // Parse a file (for example, a config file).
 Only takes